 The grey, imposing Berlin Wall has been reclaimed by local artists and turned into a colourful monument to freedom.
 Rent a bike for €10 per day and pedal along the EastSideGallery.

 …or rent a boat and check out the lakes

 If you head outside of the city centre, there are over 3,000 lakes around Brandenburg to enjoy when the sun is shining.
 You can take to the water on a canoe for around €20 per canoe per day.

-Your first experience with the currywurst may be a waft of its delicate fragrance in a biergarten on a warm evening.
-Or perhaps a stolen glance as you walk past a table of locals with white, rectangular plates of sliced sausage coated in mysterious reddish brown sauce and a fine golden dust.
+Your first experience with the currywurst may be a waft of its delicate fragrance in a Biergarten on a warm evening.
+Or perhaps a stolen glance as you walk past a table of locals with white, rectangular plates of sliced sausage coated in mysterious reddish-brown sauce and fine golden dust.